LINCS/elcivicsonline/README.md

 # Credit
 EL/Civics Online was developed by the Adult Learning Resource Center under a contract from Center for Applied Linguistics (CAL) with funding from the U.S. Department of Education, Office of Career, Technical, and Adult Education, and from the U.S. Citizenship and Immigration Services, Office of Citizenship.

-If you do anything with this course material, please contect support@lincs.ed.gov to let us know so that we can notify interested organizations.
+If you develop anything with this course material, please contect support@lincs.ed.gov to let us know so that we can notify interested organizations.